aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-watermark/_index.md

 ## How to Add a Watermark in Table Cell

 Sometimes you need to insert a watermark/image into a table's cell and display it outside the table, you can use ShapeBase.IsLayoutInCell property.
 This property gets or sets a flag indicating whether the shape is displayed inside a table or outside of it.
 Note that this property works only when you optimize the document for MS Word 2010 using CompatibilityOptions.OptimizeFor method.
-The following code example demonstrates how to use this property.
+The following code example shows how to use this property.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Shapes-WorkingWithShapes-SetShapeLayoutInCell.cpp" >}}